Canon T3 vs Fujifilm X20

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T3 and Fujifilm X20 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T3 and the X20 have been discontinued, but can regularly be found used on eBay.
+Both the T3 and the X20 have been discontinued, but can regularly be found used on ebay.
 The T3 was replaced by the Canon T5, while the X20 was followed by the Fujifilm X30.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T3 Manual (free pdf) or the online Fujifilm X20 Manual.
+Further information on the features and operation of the T3 and X20 can be found, respectively, in the Canon T3 Manual (free pdf) or the online Fujifilm X20 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T3 and the Fujifilm X20?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.